srnd/CodeDay-Organizer-Manual/faq.md

 ## How does the money work?

 We collect all ticket revenue and sponsorships, and give you a corporate card to pay for supplies from that account.
-You never actually need to touch any money directly.
+You should not touch any money directly.

 ## Why does CodeDay cost money?